viet34tqc/notebook/redux.md

 Redux Middleware:
 	What:
-		Is the middle thing between UI and the store that usually connects to API, receive data then dispatch that data to the store
+		Is the middle thing between UI and the store that usually connects to API, receive data then dispatch the real action to the store
-		UI => dispatch(data) => middleware => dispatch(new data) => store
+		UI => dispatch() => middleware => dispatch(storeAction) => run the reducer
 	Why:
 		Reducers are supposed to be pure.
 They don't change anything outside its scope, or do any API calls.
 If you want to work with any APIs, you will need a middleware.
 	Where:
 		Normal flow:
 			1. An event occurs
-			2. An action is dispatched
+			2. Dispatch is called with normal action
 			3. Reducer creates a new state from the change prescribed by the action
 			4. New state is passed into the React app via props With middleware:
 			1. An event occurs
-			2. An action is dispatched
-			**3. Middleware receives the action**
+			2. Dispatch is called with normal action object, function, or some other value **3.
+Middleware receives the action, do something like setTimeout or other async logic**
 			4. Reducer creates a new state from the change prescribed by the action
 			5. New state is passed into the React app via props
 Thunk: